andresgi/FootballCrawler/README.md

 Stores matches results and goals (minute, player's name, team, own goals, penalty goals, player assist) for more than 100 leagues.

-- It uses a MySQL Database for storing data (pending upload).
+- It uses a MySQL Database for storing data.

 ---------------------------------------------------------------------------------------------------------------------------------